human-conditions/yodrew.github.io-original/_posts/2019-11-26-surpassing-john-galt.md

 Which ingredient is missing?
 The last.
 The trouble is such people hardly exist.
 They almost never become Objectivists.
 And Objectivism does not create them... yet.

 What if we had a way to become as great as John Galt or Dagny Taggart?
-What if we could become even greater?
+What if we could become 10 times greater?

 I discovered the way nature gives us to do it.
-You will know its rudiments in one minute and understand it in three more.
+Here are its rudiments in one minute and its explanation in three more.

 1. Life begins healthy, happy, harmonious, which only exist today in myths
 2. Life becomes sick, sad, and conflicted due to unhealed major trauma